Azure/enterprise-azure-policy-as-code/Docs/policy-assignments-csv-parameters.md

 ## Updating the CSV File

-Policy Set definitions for builtin or custom Policy Sets are sometimes updated.
+Policy Set definitions for built-in or custom Policy Sets are sometimes updated.
 When this happens, the CSV file must be updated to reflect the changes.
-EPAC display a Warning  when this happens.
+EPAC displays a Warning  when this happens.

 ### Policy Removed (Policy from Row in the CSV File is not used in any Policy Set)

-If a Policy is removed from every Policy Sets, remove the row from the spreadsheet or regenerate the CSV file from the deployed Policy Assignments.
+If a Policy is removed from every Policy Set, remove the row from the spreadsheet or regenerate the CSV file from the deployed Policy Assignments.

 ### Policy Added (Policy Entry is missing in the CSV file)